NikinGeethila/CMED/README.md

 ## 🔗 Citation & Attribution
 If you use the **CMED dataset** in your research, please cite it as follows:

-Matharaarachchi, Nikin & Fermi Pasha, Muhammad  & Coleman, Sonya, & PengWong, Kah.
+Matharaarachchi, Nikin & Pasha, Muhammad Fermi & Coleman, Sonya & PengWong, Kah.
 (2025).
 CMED: A Child Micro-Expression Dataset.
 10.48550/arXiv.2503.21690.